scala/improvement-proposals/content/match-types-spec.md

 Legal match types use the new, specified reduction rules.
 Illegal match types are rejected, which is a breaking change, and can be recovered under `-source:3.3`.

+In addition, the proposal gives a specification for `provablyDisjoint` and for the reduction algorithm.

 ## Motivation

 Currently, match type reduction is implementation-defined.